-As HSMF veterans know, it’s about so much more than just the music.
+FESTIVAL PREVIEW: As High Sierra veterans know, it’s about so much more than just the music.
 Here are seven reasons we keep going back.

 This simple flowchart from The Festival Lawyer shows you everything you need to know to protect yourself from being unlawfully arrested.

 SHOW REVIEW: Friday’s show demonstrated to a capacity crowd that String Cheese still want to melt some faces, create some new music and generally have a good time with their devoted army.

-SHOW REVIEW: The National’s shift from enigmatic indie group to a mainstream success is almost complete after witnessing the group’s magical performances at the Greek Theatre Berkeley.
+SHOW REVIEW: The National’s shift from enigmatic indie group to a mainstream success is almost complete after witnessing the group’s magical performances in Berkeley,

 SHOW REVIEW: One of most popular and trailblazing dance acts on the planet headlined a mini-one-day-fest dubbed “Wild Life” at the intimate Greek Theatre Berkeley.

 PHOTOS: As the audience followed the dance steps and pop mantras recited by the person in charge of warming things up before The Knife, the night’s main event, we knew that we should expect nothing typical for the rest of the evening.

 PHOTOS: The crowd intensity quickly translated from the stage onto the entire venue, with the London-native acting as the master of ceremony, surrounded by talent.

-FESTIVAL REVIEW: Coachella has grown to be so much more than simply just a “music and arts festival,” for better or worse, but always retains it’s feeling that something special IS happening on these grass fields.
+FESTIVAL REVIEW: Coachella has grown to be so much more than simply just a “music and arts festival”, but it always retains the feeling that something special is happening on those grass fields.

 FESTIVAL PREVIEW: Still choosing which day might be best for you?
 Here’s our take on the headliner options, along with choice picks and reasons to get there early this August in Golden Gate Park.

-By the end of the concert, the bond established between the band and crowd solidified with the stage becoming public domain.
+SHOW REVIEW: By the end of the concert, the bond established between the band and crowd was solidified with the stage becoming public domain.